Take a Deep Breath? – Stop Over Breathing

 Your skin cannot breathe…

 With every nicotine breath, your blood vessels immediately become thinner.
-This impairs the blood flow to your skin and this reduces the oxygen level in your blood.
+This impairs the blood flow to your skin and that reduces the oxygen level in your blood.

 With less blood flow, your skin can’t breathe, it doesn’t get as much oxygen and important nutrients, such as vitamin A.